 Ans: c

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-29. Rebecca Sear, Marketing Director of a regional restaurant chain, is directing a study to identify and assess the in-dining experience of the customers at one of the restaurants.
-She directs her staff to design a web-based market survey for distribution to all of the restaurant’s 100 customers who enjoyed a meal during the past 6 months.
+55. Rebecca Sear, Marketing Director of a regional restaurant chain, is directing a study to identify and assess the in-dining experience of the customers at one of the restaurants.
+She directs her staff to design a web-based market survey for distribution to 100 of all the restaurant’s customers who enjoyed a meal during the past 6 months.
 For this study, the set of 100 customers is ________________.

 a) a parameter